 The Education and Health Services industry, along with the Leisure and Hospitality and Professional Services industries, have contributed the most to the job gains over the last 8 years.
-Although Construction and Manufacturing employment both grew in September, theses sectors have had the most difficulty recovering from the economic downturn.
+Although Construction and Manufacturing employment both grew in October, these sectors have had the most difficulty recovering from the economic downturn.

-The household survey shows that 671k full-time jobs were added in September, while part-time employment decreased by 384k.
-Since November 2007, when the household survey showed peak employment, full-time jobs have decreased by 2.6 million and part-time jobs have increased by 2.6 million.
+The household survey shows that 345k full-time jobs were added in October, while part-time employment increased by 334k.
+Since November 2007, when the household survey showed peak employment, full-time jobs have decreased by 2.2 million and part-time jobs have increased by 2.9 million.

 Youth unemployment continues to be volatile.

-Unemployment for those less than a high school diploma decreased to 8.4%.
+Unemployment for those with less than a high school diploma decreased to 7.9%.

 Since the total participation rate peaked in August 2008, participation has only risen in the 55+ age bracket.

-Average duration of unemployment in September was 31.5 weeks, down from 331.7 in August and the historical high of 40.7 in 2011, but still elevated by historical standards.
+Average duration of unemployment in October was 32.7 weeks, up from 31.5 in September.
+This metric reached a high of 40.7 in 2011, and is still elevated by historical standards.